NyanKiyoshi/DirectoryLister/README.md

           ```
               {{ if not file }}
-                  If this is not a file (a dir) I want to show that...
+                  If this is not a file (a directory, then) I want to show that...
               {{ endif not file }}
           ```